quintel/etsource/PLANNING.markdown

 ### Mapping Data to Graph

-1. **Proof** that we can build up a graph easily and transparantly. **DONE** with Turbine
+1. **Proof of Concept** that we can build up a graph easily and transparantly. **DONE** with [Turbine].
-2. **Proof** that we can reproduce the ability of the current InputExcel to generate `preset_demands` from `final_demands` in the graph. **80% DONE** with Refinery
+2. **Proof of Concept** that we can reproduce the ability of the current InputExcel to generate `preset_demands` from `final_demands` in the graph. **88% DONE** with Refinery.
+3. Build the current ETSource graph in Turbine.
+4. Calculate the current ETSource graph with Refinery.
-3. Start abstracting final_demands from Energy Balances. **20% DONE** with ETSource
+5. Start abstracting final_demands from Energy Balances. **Initiated** with ETSource.
-4. Start abstracting technology shares and application shares to ETSource.
+6. Abstracting technology shares and application shares to ETSource.
+7. Abstracting production characteristics to ETSource.
+8. Abstracting converter efficiencies for other areas.
+8. All other stuff (such as costs, energy balance group colors, whatever).
+9. Map country-specific data/adjustments from ETSource.
+(Area)
-5. Clean library-style imports from ETSource/Refinery in ETEngine
+10. Clean library-style imports from ETSource/Refinery in ETEngine.

 ### Data Integrity and moving data

-This borders the projects Dataset Restructuring that Alexander and Wouter are working on.

 1. **Proof** that we can use validations on objects. **DONE**
-2. Create the foundations for the data mapper **DONE**
+2. Create foundations for the data mapper **DONE**
 3. Define subclassed for Converters/Nodes and experiment with Concerns (instance mixins)
 4. Split Topoplogy into files per sector